What's the Best Engine?

 I'm in Australia.
 Are there limits to what engine size I can use?

 In Australia, engine swaps are regulated by government guidelines.
 What's the largest size engine you can swap into a 1200?
-It varies by state, but most limit engine size according to the weight of the car.
-Commonly for the 1200, a 2.0 liter naturally aspirated engine, or a 1.8 liter turbo engine is allowed (hence the popularity of the CA18DET swap).
-An engineer must certify the installation per old-car Design Rules, so check before starting!.
+Per NCOP (National Code Of Practice), engine size is limited according to the tare weight of the car.
+For the 1200, a 2.0 liter naturally aspirated engine, or a 1.8 liter turbo engine is allowed (hence the popularity of the CA18DET swap).
+An engineer must certify the installation per old-car Design Rules, so check before starting!

-If you must have a street-legal V8-powered 1200, it is possible but very expensive to certify according to new-car Design Rules.
-So search the forums for more details.
+If you must have a street-legal V8-powered 1200, it is possible as an ICV (Individually Constructed Vehicle) but very expensive to certify according to new-car Australia Design Rules.

 Engine weights and specs